samirr2502/startup/README.md

 Log in and adding and checking members in and out through data base

 **WebSocket** - When someone's changing a meeting, every leader in the page can see what they have changed and add their own changes.
+***Changes***
+When someone is adding or updating a member, the websocket will send notificaitons to everyone abiut the update (It will update on the user that sent it as well)

 ### Delivered: